SuperShivam5000/adiai-backend/README.md

 What if you could access the latest and greatest LLMs—free, forever, no hidden strings?

 Meet AdiAI: your all-in-one AI powerhouse.
-Seamlessly chat, generate images, analyze docs, and more, all through a unified interface that connects you to cutting-edge models including:
+Seamlessly reason, generate images, analyze docs, search the web and more, all through a unified interface that connects you to cutting-edge models including:
 GPT-4o
 Gemini 2.5 Flash
 Claude 3.7 Sonnet